We all know fish oil is a good thing for our dogs right?

 But before you add that fish oil to your dog’s next meal, there’s something you need to be aware of …

-The EPA and DHA in fish oils for dogs (and humans for that matter) are highly unsaturated.
+The EPA and DHA in fish oil are highly unsaturated.
 That means they have a love of double carbon bonds.
 Why is that important?
 Because those double carbon bonds make fish oil very unstable and prone to oxidation.

 The Role of Vitamin E In Fish Oil

-Fortunately, many manufacturers of fish oils for dogs put vitamin E in their oils.
+Fortunately, many fish oil manufacturers put vitamin E in their oils.
 Vitamin E has excellent anti-oxidant properties and will help limit the damage to your dog from oxidation.

 But not all vitamin E is the same.